shajder/UrbanViewer/README.md

 # UrbanViewer
 This is an example of OpenStreetMap data viewer implemented based on the OpenSceneGraph library.

-Main idea of this small project is to visualize cities' urban areas with a single instanced box.
+Main idea of this small project is to visualize urban areas of large cities with a single instanced box.

 As input data OpenStreetMap shapefiles and pbf were converted to tiled LODs with instanced textures attached to box geometry underneath.